acemod/ACE3/docs/wiki/featurex/fortify.md

 ## 1. Overview

-### 1.1 Fortification

 Enable players to place down fortifications.

-### 1.2 Budget

-Enables mission makers / admin to restrict the amount of resources available.
+Budget enables mission makers / admin to restrict the amount of resources available.

 ## 2. Usage

-Please note that to use this function the `fortify module` needs to be placed down and `fortify tool` equipped by player.
+Please note that to use this function the `Fortify module` needs to be placed down and `Fortify tool` equipped by player.

 ### 2.1 Placing fortification

 - Open self-interaction menu with <kbd>Ctrl</kbd> + <kbd>⊞ Win</kbd> (ACE3 default).
-- Select equipment → fortify.
+- Select `Equipment` -> `Fortify`.
 - Choose your fortification object and follow the instructions on the screen.

 ### 2.1 Removing fortification